PauloLucena2022/PauloLucena2022/README.md

 ## Welcome!!!
 I am Paulo Lucena.

-- Language Learning: Python 🐍
+- Language Learning: Python, JavaScript, HTML, CSS e JAVA
 - Contact: phpdelucena11@gmail.com 📩
 - Goal: To do a yesterday codes more easy, and evolve for new challenges 🧑🏽‍💻
 - I am ever seeking a better logic 📚